backyardbiomech/APlabs/docs/207/lab_8_Metabolism.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in "OpenStax Anatomy and Physiology" in Chapter 24.6 "Energy and Heat Balance" and 24.7 "Nutrition and Diet".
+The basic knowledge needed for this lab is covered in Amerman "Human Anatomy and Physiology" in Chapter 23.7 "Nutrition and Body Mass".

 ## Introduction